Roundup · Updated: August 2026

 Pro

-Fast, comment-level coverage with Slack and webhook routing that fits a team workflow.
+Fast, comment-level coverage with Slack, API, webhook, and MCP routing that fits a team workflow.

 Con

-Priced for funded teams.
-The entry tier is $159, well above the solo-founder options.
+Priced for funded teams — the entry tier is $159/mo, well above the solo-founder options, and there is no published free tier.

 Intent scoring, manual posting (human)

-Scores prospect intent across seven dimensions and, by its own policy, never auto-posts from fake accounts.
-It hands you the lead and you post manually.
+Scores prospect intent across seven dimensions on Reddit only and, by its own policy, never auto-posts from fake accounts.
+It hands you the lead and you post manually from your own account.

 Pricing